Affirmative Action

 ADA/504 COORDINATOR: A College employee assigned the responsibility for maintaining the College’s compliance with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.
 Alleged violations of the ADA or Section 504 shall be subject to the Affirmative Action Policy’s Complaint Procedure as administered by the Affirmative Action Officer.
 The ADA/504 Coordinator is Peter Sennett, Vice President of Human Resources & Payroll and Affirmative Action Officer and can be contacted at (978) 630-9160.

-AFFIRMATIVE ACTION OFFICER (“AAO”): A College employee assigned the responsibility of administering the College’s Affirmative Action Policy.
+AFFIRMATIVE ACTION OFFICER (“AAO”): A College employee assigned the responsibility of administering the College’s Affirmative Action Policy or their designee.
 The Affirmative Action Officer may also serve as the College’s Title IX Coordinator and/or the ADA/504 Coordinator.
 If the Affirmative Action Officer is the person against whom the complaint is filed, the President shall designate another College official to act as the Affirmative Action Officer for purposes of administering the Affirmative Action Policy.
 The Affirmative Action Officer is Peter Sennett, Vice President of Human Resources & Payroll and Affirmative Action Officer and can be contacted at (978) 630-9160.

 COMPLAINANT: The student(s) or employee(s), or applicant for admission or employment, filing the complaint.
 In cases involving Title IX, this is an individual who is alleged to be the victim of conduct that could constitute sexual harassment.

-CONSENT: “Consent” must be informed, voluntary, and mutual, and can be withdrawn at any time.
+CONSENT: Consent” must be informed, voluntary, and mutual, and can be withdrawn at any time.
 There is no consent when there is force, expressed or implied, or when coercion, intimidation, threats, or duress is used.
 Whether a person has taken advantage of a position of influence over another person may be a factor in determining consent.
 Silence or absence of resistance does not imply consent.
 Past consent to sexual activity with another person does not imply ongoing future consent with that person or consent to that same sexual activity with another person.

 If a person is mentally or physically incapacitated or impaired so that such person cannot understand the fact, nature, or extent of the sexual situation, there is no consent; this includes impairment or incapacitation due to alcohol or drug consumption that meets this standard, or being asleep or unconscious.